-Google are not fools; they will surely detect such misuse of the AdSense network.
+Google is not a fool; they will surely detect such misuse of the AdSense network.

 Once your account is found guilty of such actions.
-Google will immediately disable your AdSense account to ensure the safety of their advertisers.
+Google will immediately disable your AdSense account to ensure the safety of its advertisers.

 2. Applying Adsense code on site with unsupported languages

 Google had already started the languages their AdSense program supports, you can find them here.

 You will be violating the AdSense policy when you start adding your AdSense code on blogs or websites written in a language not supported by AdSense.
 Doing this can lead to the suspension of your AdSense account.

 So if you are guilty of such an act, is better you remove the AdSense code from such site now before Google discovers and penalizes you.

 Some AdSense publishers now make use of catching words to mislead people to click on ads.

 On some blogs nowadays, publishers use words like “click here,” which will be placed right on the header of ads.
 Some even go as far as integrating ads into videos placed on their site to encourage clicks.